 Each degree offering an accelerated route provides specific detail about the programme, its structure and the accelerated study pattern.
 You can also contact our Student Recruitment Office for more practical advice or to have them arrange contact with the lecturer responsible for your accelerated degree.

-The modules of study are exactly the same as those on the non-accelerated route, so the format of the programme is the same (it’s way we deliver it that’s different).
+The modules of study are exactly the same as those on the non-accelerated route, so the format of the programme is the same (it’s the way we deliver it that’s different).
 Essentially, we are moving the third year of your degree programme forward and using the summer terms at the end of both your second year and third years for teaching.

 In the terms which run September–April students on both the accelerated and non-accelerated degree will often share the same classes.
 Modules delivered in the May-August terms will only be for students following the accelerated route.